 Advanced Surface Ablation in Nashville, TN

 Advanced surface ablation (PRK) is a breakthrough technique that offers advantages over LASIK surgery for patients who might benefit from this superior permanent vision correction procedure.
 Advanced surface ablation will give you a new lens curvature, that will minimize refractive error and improve your visual acuity, without the use of a laser.
-Jeffrey D. Horn, MD, of Vision for Life, offers advanced surface ablation to the residents of Nashville, Murfreesboro and the surrounding communities of Tennessee.
+Jeffrey D. Horn, MD, of Vision for Life, offers advanced surface ablation to the residents of Nashville, Franklin, Brentwood and the surrounding communities of Tennessee.